rkillickdev/the-coffee-run/README.md

 * TinyPNG - For compression of image files to improve website performance.
 * Birme - For resizing and re-formatting images to make them suitable for use on the website.
 * Favicon.ico & App Icon Generator - for creating the 16x16px ico favicon.
+* [Techsini](https://techsini.com/multi-mockup/index.php) - For generating an image of the deployed app on devices

 * gspread - Used to access and update Google Sheets via an API
 * google.oauth2.service_account - Credentials Class imported from this which then uses the creds.json file.